aabiji/adventofcode/2024/log.md

 Day 12: After some frustrating debugging I realize that when using breath first search, we need to mark the neighbor as visited *before* we visit it.
 Part 2 was fun to solve though.

 Day 13: Basically just solving a system of equations.
-Struggling to get the right answer for part 2.
+Struggled to answer part 2 because I wasn't checking if *both* x and y were valid integers.